INNVTV/NetCore-Clean-Architecture/README.md

 # CoreServices
 Centralized business logic.
 Visual Studio Solution Project.
 Deployable to Linux or Windows as a Docker contianer to a variety of platforms including:
+ * Azure, AWS, Google or any major cloud provider
  * Virtual machines or clusters
- * Azure Web Apps
+ * Azure Web Apps, Amazon EC2 or Google AppEngine
- * Service Fabric
+ * Azure Service Fabric
- * Service Fabric Mesh
+ * Azure Service Fabric Mesh
  * Kubernetes
 ...or any container orchastrator of your choice.